Best Exercises For Knee Pain

 Single Leg Leg Press

-The single leg leg press is another exercise that can help improve knee pain.
+The single leg leg press is a single-leg exercise that can help improve knee pain.
 It helps to build strength in the quads, hamstrings, and glutes.

 To perform this exercise, sit on the leg press machine and place one foot on the platform with your knee bent.